junxit/us-congress-bills-112/bill.md

   >       - **(i)** to the Administrator of the Transportation Security Administration; and
   >       - **(ii)** to the Chief Human Capital Officer of the Department of Homeland Security with respect to any dispute between the Ombudsman and the Administrator of Transportation Security Administration over matters involving the execution of the Ombudsman’s duties as set forth in subsection (b).
   >     - **(B)** *Inspector general’s authority to conduct investigations not affected* Nothing in this section shall prohibit the Inspector General of the Department of Homeland Security from initiating, carrying out, or completing any investigation.
-  >   - **(4)** *Regional ombudsmen*
-  >     - **(A)** *In general* The Ombudsman shall ensure that each of the Transportation Security Administration regions has a regional ombudsman and that no regional ombudsman is responsible for more than three regions.
-  >     - **(B)** *Appointment* The regional ombudsmen shall be appointed by and serve at the discretion of the Ombudsman.
-  >     - **(C)** *Meetings within regions* Each regional ombudsman shall travel not less than once each calendar quarter to each region for which he or she is appointed, to meet with Transportation Security Administration employees in that region.
   > - **(b)** *Duties* The Ombudsman shall—
   >   - **(1)** conduct outreach to Transportation Security Administration employees, including publicizing a toll-free telephone number to report complaints;
   >   - **(2)** evaluate each complainant’s claim objectively;